 - Buy an upgraded, more environmentally-friendly system that uses R410a.

 - Reach out to an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
-This is not advised.
+This is not recommended.

 - Remain using recycled R22 and burn money like it’s the ozone layer.

-The most straightforward option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment can be more efficient and give you superior comfort, helping to decrease your energy costs.
+The most straightforward option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+New AC equipment can be more efficient and offer you superior comfort, helping to decrease your energy costs.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.

 The good news